-Discover how to make your garden a haven for birdwatching by choosing the best plants for birds that offer both a great food source, as well as protection.
+Discover how to make your garden a haven for birdwatching by choosing the best plants for birds that offer both a great food source, as well as protection all year long.

 Choosing the right plants for your bird garden couldn’t be easier.
 In fact, there are a plethora of both annuals and perennials plants in most regions of the U.S. that do the job equally well.